turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 * Now the Virtual Mashine is ready

 ##   *Gaining sudo on the VM*
-   *sudo stands for super user, once you gain sudo you essentialy gain full control* *Code is entered into the terminal of the VM*
+   *sudo stands for super user, once you gain sudo you essentialy gain full control.*
+   *(Code is entered into the terminal of the VM)*

     username@name:~$ sudo -s
     username@name:~$ su -